jupyterhub/jupyterhub/docs/source/tutorial/sharing.md

 ## Issue a sharing code

 We are going to make a POST request to `/hub/api/share-codes/username/` to issue a _sharing code_.
-This is a _code_, which can be _exchanged_ for access to the shared service.
+This is a _code_, which can be _exchanged_ by one or more users for access to the shared service.

 A sharing code:

 - always expires (default: after one day)
-- can be _exchanged_ for shared access to the server
+- can be _exchanged_ multiple times for shared access to the server

-When the sharing code expires, any (think of it like an invitation to collaborate on a repository or to a chat group - the invitation can expire, but once accepted, access persists).
+When the sharing code expires, any permissions granted by the code will remain (think of it like an invitation to collaborate on a repository or to a chat group - the invitation can expire, but once accepted, access persists).

 To request a share code: